FabricioFFC/learning-elixir/projects/geolocation_service/README.md

 2. Enter on iex: `iex -S mix`
 3. Download a CSV file and import it: `ImportService.Producer.import([CSV_FILE])`

+### Running tests locally

+To run the tests we need to follow the steps below:

+1. Connect in the app container: `docker compose exec app sh`
+2. Run the tests: `mix test`

 ## Testing the app on Fly.io

 This app available through Fly.io on https://geolocation-app.fly.dev.